LeoCodeIt/shopify-webhook-reliability/README.md

 ## Shopify Webhook Delivery Model

-Key properties to design around (verify against current Shopify documentation for exact specifications):
+Key properties to design around.
+Always verify exact specifications against the [Shopify webhook documentation](https://shopify.dev/docs/apps/build/webhooks) — delivery behavior and timeout values are subject to change.

 **At-least-once delivery.** Shopify will attempt to deliver each event at least once.
 Under certain conditions — timeout, non-2xx response, service restart — it will attempt delivery again.
 Your handler must treat duplicate delivery as a normal operating condition, not an edge case.

 **Retry behavior.** When your endpoint does not return a 2xx response promptly, Shopify will retry delivery with increasing delays.
 The retry window extends over a period of hours.
-Verify the current retry schedule and maximum attempt count in the Shopify developer documentation before production deployment.
+Verify the current retry schedule and maximum attempt count in the [Shopify webhook documentation](https://shopify.dev/docs/apps/build/webhooks) before production deployment.

 **No ordering guarantee.** Multiple webhook events from the same shop may arrive out of order.
 An `orders/updated` event may arrive before the corresponding `orders/create`.
 Your handler must not assume that events arrive in the sequence they were generated.

-**Delivery timeout.** Shopify expects a response within a short window (verify the current timeout in Shopify documentation).
+**Delivery timeout.** Shopify expects a response within a short window.
+Verify the current timeout value in the [Shopify webhook documentation](https://shopify.dev/docs/apps/build/webhooks).
 Processing the event synchronously in the handler risks exceeding this window and triggering a retry.
 Return 200 immediately; process asynchronously.

 **HMAC signature.** Every webhook delivery includes an HMAC-SHA256 signature in the `X-Shopify-Hmac-Sha256` header.
 Verify this signature against the raw request body before processing.
 Reject any request that fails verification.
+See the [Shopify webhook documentation](https://shopify.dev/docs/apps/build/webhooks) for the verification algorithm and header reference.

 ---